janestreet/bonsai/docs/guide/00-introduction.md

 It's easy to write composable views with this paradigm, since we can represent the UI logic and view output as plain old OCaml functions and values.
-A small amount of boilerplate can turn our ui into a simple web app that continuously displays the result of the computation.
+A small amount of boilerplate can turn our UI into a simple web app that continuously displays the result of the computation.

 # Web Apps with Bonsai